Taro Sakamoto: Reception

 In a further analysis of the manga's fight scenes, Game Rant regarded Sakamoto as the series' second strongest character thanks to how the title character is still capable of using his original hitman skills despite whenever he burns his body's calories and is suprassed only by fellow character Takamura.
 Screen Rant was surprised by Tomokazu Sugita's initial confession that he did not want to voice Sakamoto during recording of the series until realizing how helpful the character is to the rest of the cast.
-This led to comparisons to Sakamoto and Sugita's previous famous role, Gintoki Sakata from Gin Tama, as both protagonists help several supporting characters who later being to "heal" him while living together.
+This led to comparisons to Sakamoto and Sugita's previous famous role, Gintoki Sakata from Gintama, as both protagonists help several supporting characters who later being to "heal" him while living together.
 Screen Rant noted they were different as Sakamoto "is someone who strives to be kind to others far more directly and far more often than" Gintoki.
 Anime News Network in particular praised Sakamoto's fight scene in the anime's 9th episode for mixing comedy with violence properly, as Kashima forces the protagonist to bring his full potential and is constantly overpowered in comical fashions.
 While Collider notes that Sakamoto is a strong ex-killer, his family represents his humanity, carrying a message of redemption more positive that the ones found in Batman stories among Hollywood action movies the character is associated with.
 The writer also noticed that the change of physical state Sakamoto tends to add to an internal struggle about what part of his life is more important when fight as "doesn't associate ripped abs and bulging muscles with the 'peak male form'" society tends to think.
 Sakamoto's themes of redemption are passed through his assistant Shin who starts following the same rules as him.